CerjioNava/CerjioNava/README.md

   * SQL + Databases Bootcamp from ZTM.
   * Web Development Course from ZTM.
   * Design for Programmers from Platzi.
+  * Fundamentos de Java Spring Boot.

-- 🌱 I’m currently developing my own personal website and working as a Backend Developer.
+- 🌱 I’m currently working as a Full Stack Developer.
 - 💞️ As a Unity Developer!
 You can see some of my work in my IG: https://www.instagram.com/sn.gamedev/
 - 📫 Contact me: https://www.linkedin.com/in/sergio-j-nava-g/

+Read more at my personal website on the description!